When conservative management fails to adequately control your patients’ NVP, offer your patients

 Day 1

-The patient takes one Bonjesta® tablet orally at bedtime.
+Take one Bonjesta® tablet by mouth at bedtime.

 Day 2